paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-047-consumer-product-safety.md

 #### Effective Date of 1981 Amendment
 Amendment by Pub.
 L. 97–35 effective Aug.
 13, 1981, see section 1215 of Pub.
 L. 97–35, set out as a note under [section 2052 of this title](./chapter-047-consumer-product-safety.md#section-2052).

+#### Effective Date
+Section effective on the sixtieth day following Oct.
+27, 1972, see section 34 of Pub.
+L. 92–573, set out as a note under [section 2051 of this title](./chapter-047-consumer-product-safety.md#section-2051).

 #### Pending Actions Unaffected
 Pub.
 L. 110–314, title II, § 236(b), Aug.
 14, 2008, 122 Stat.
 3076, provided that: “The amendment made by subsection (a) [amending this section] shall not apply to any petition filed before the date of enactment of this Act [Aug.
 14, 2008] for judicial review of any action by the Consumer Product Safety Commission.”

 <a id="section-2061"></a>
 ## § 2061.
 Imminent hazards
-**(a) Filing of action** The Commission may file in a United States district court an action (1) against an imminently hazardous consumer product for seizure of such product under subsection (b)(2) of this section, or (2) against any person who is a manufacturer, distributor, or retailer of such product, or (3) against both.
+**(a) Filing of action** The Commission may file in a United States district court an action (1) against an imminently hazardous consumer product for seizure of such product under subsection (b)(2), or (2) against any person who is a manufacturer, distributor, or retailer of such product, or (3) against both.
 Such an action may be filed notwithstanding the existence of a consumer product safety rule applicable to such product, or the pendency of any administrative or judicial proceedings under any other provision of this chapter.
 As used in this section, and hereinafter in this chapter, the term “imminently hazardous consumer product” means a consumer product which presents imminent and unreasonable risk of death, serious illness, or severe personal injury.

 **(b) Relief; product condemnation and seizure**